For the latest information and guidance on the Service Charity Sector and the coronavirus (COVID-19) outbreak, please click here

 We work closely with WRVS Services Welfare to ensure that their staff, who are located in a large number of military establishments, offering support and pastoral care to serving military personnel, have any support they need should they experience difficulties or financial worry.
 Thus, helping them to continue to provide the valuable service they provide to the military.

 Over 65 years’ experience in providing grants to past or present staff and volunteers of the WVS/WRVS/Royal voluntary service to help in times of need or crisis.
 Criteria are that they have worked or volunteered for at least 12 months at any time and that they are on limited financial means.

-We work with service-leavers, reservists, spouses, dependents, veterans and cadets, providing business planning support, government-backed funding, training, mentoring and on-going support.
+We work with service-leavers, reservists, spouses, dependants, veterans and cadets, providing business planning support, government-backed funding, training and mentoring.

-We are passionate in our ambition to change the lives and career opportunities for the military community, and have, as of January 2020, lent over £17m in seed-funding and provided over 27,000 hours in training and support.
+We are passionate in its ambition to change the lives and career opportunities for the military community, we have, as of April 2016, lent over £6m in seed-funding and provides vital mentoring and training support.

 We work directly with various military charities to deliver enterprise training through business planning programmes to the military community.
-These programmes help those who are interested in setting up their own business acquire the tools and knowledge they need.
+These programmes help those who are interested in setting up their own business reach out for the tools and knowledge they require.

-X-Forces are the official Business Enterprise Trainer for the Career Transition Partnership (CTP), a partnering agreement between Right Management and the Ministry of Defence.
+In January 2016, X-Forces was appointed as the Business Enterprise Trainer for the Career Transition Partnership (CTP), a partnering agreement between Right Management and the Ministry of Defence.

 ZANE works to help the most destitute, vulnerable and impoverished people in Zimbabwe.